- Michael Latz, Principal Investigator. Ph.D. in Marine Biology, UC Santa Barbara.

 - Peter von Dassow.
 Ph.D.
 2003.
 Research: Regulation of bioluminescence in the dinoflagellate Lingulodinium polyedrum.
 Currently a scientist at the Pontificia Universidad Catolica de Chile.

 - Andrew Juhl.
 Ph.D.
 2000.
 Effect of fluid shear on dinoflagellate growth, physiology and toxin content.
-Currently a Research Scientist at the Lamont Doherty Earth Observatory of Columbia University.
+Currently a Research Professor at the Lamont Doherty Earth Observatory of Columbia University.

 - Jennifer Nauen.
 Ph.D.
 1998.
 Biomechanics of two aquatic defense systems.
-Currently a preceptor at Harvard University.
+Currently an Associate Professor at University of Delaware.